Vernacular Architecture: Rural NL Saltbox Home

 A Rural Reflection –

-Posted on August 10, 2010, in Art, Heritage, Landscapes/Geography, Tradition and tagged architecture, design, ferry, graveyard, home, house, lobster, Newfoundland, park, Rural, saltbox, seashore, st. barbe, trail, trap, vernacular, walking.
+Posted on August 10, 2010, in Art, Culture, Nature, Tourism and tagged architecture, design, ferry, graveyard, home, house, lobster, Newfoundland, park, Rural, saltbox, seashore, st. barbe, trail, trap, vernacular, walking.
 Bookmark the permalink.
 Leave a comment.